 Some Countries Have Brought New Cases Down To Nearly Zero.
-How'd They Do It?
+How Did They Do It?

 "The lesson is that it can be done," says Siouxsie Wiles, an associate professor of microbiology in New Zealand.
 "Obviously, the longer you leave it, and the more cases there are, the harder it becomes.
 But that doesn't mean that we shouldn't try."

 Wiles heads up the Bioluminescent Superbugs Lab at the University of Auckland.
 Much of her work focuses on antibiotic resistance and infectious diseases.
-When the coronavirus hit she got involved in communication efforts in New Zealand to help explain the virus, including a popular cartoon.
+When the coronavirus hit, she got involved in communication efforts in New Zealand to help explain the virus, including by using a popular cartoon.

 But it wasn't just scientists who led the charge.
 Wiles — and many other New Zealanders — give much of the credit for their country's success to the swift and decisive leadership of Prime Minister Jacinda Ardern in March.

 "Our prime minister made the decision that she did not want what was happening in Italy to happen in New Zealand," Wiles says.
-In mid-March as cases were exploding in Italy and Spain, Ardern ordered anyone entering New Zealand into quarantine.
-At that point the country had confirmed just six cases.
-A few days later on March 19, Ardern shut down travel to the country, essentially banning all foreigners from entering the island nation of 4.8 million.
+In mid-March, as cases were exploding in Italy and Spain, Ardern ordered anyone entering New Zealand into quarantine.
+At that point, the country had confirmed just six cases.
+A few days later, on March 19, Ardern shut down travel to the country, essentially banning all foreigners from entering the island nation of 4.8 million.

 She took to the national airwaves to explain a four-stage lockdown system that New Zealand would use to confront the health crisis.
 "I'm speaking to all New Zealanders today to give you as much certainty and clarity as we can as we fight COVID-19," she said in a nationally televised address on March 21.